DevRel-Foundation/persona-library/docs/guides/content-strategy.md

 The [modality](../traits/adoption-modality.md) focuses in on the media type that is most important.
 While any particular individual may have preferences it may not be common to split your personas by modality but rather try to accomodate them all.

-You may want to setup your content tracking system to include a second column for the modality.
+You may want to setup your content tracking system to include a second column for the modality instead of trying to track each persona variation which could become unwieldly.

-- security-dev + learn
+- security-dev-learn
-- security-dev + problem
+- security-dev-problem

 The _learner_ wants a better understanding so is looking for tutorials, audio/video presentations such as podcasts or videos, and they are more likely to read the nurture emails.
 The audience who is looking to _problem-solve_ wants a quick how-to guide or a debugging guide as part of their content need.